-For subscribers and dependents, the period of time identified each year by Medica or by the Exchange, as applicable, for open enrollment, is the period during which subscribers and dependents may elect to enroll in coverage.
-An application for yourself and any dependents must be submitted to the Exchange for coverage offered through the Exchange, or to Medica for coverage offered directly through Medica.
+For subscribers and dependents, the period of time set each year by Medica and the Policyholder, is the period during which subscribers and dependents may elect to enroll in coverage.
+An application for yourself and any dependents must be submitted to Medica.